flamelink/flamelink-js-sdk/docs/getting-started.md

   firebaseApp,
   env: 'production', // optional, defaults to `production`
   locale: 'en-US', // optional, defaults to `en-US`
-  dbType: 'rtdb' // optional, defaults to `rtdb` - can be 'rtdb' or 'cf' (Real-time DB vs Cloud Firestore) })
+  dbType: 'rtdb' // optional, defaults to `rtdb` - can be 'rtdb' or 'cf' (Realtime DB vs Cloud Firestore) })
 ```